keaaa/radix-example-workshop-1/docs/workshop.md

 - Added to radix user AD Group
     - currently: managed by us
-    - in process: accessIt
+    - in process: AccessIt
 - Git installed and working locally against github.com
-    - no other version control supported
+    - no other version control part of MVP
 - Docker running locally
-    - all users know docker?
+    - How many knows docker?
 - Local dev. environment (IDE++) of your choice

 ### 1.1.2.
 Exploring the Echo app

 1. Move into the [echo](../echo/) folder and explore how to develop the Echo app using ```Node.js``` as well as Dockerizing the application.

 ### 1.1.3.
-Exploring the Echo app
+Exploring the WWW app

 1. Move into the [www](../www/) folder and explore how to develop the WWW app using ```Node.js``` as well as Dockerizing the application.